Note: This post is longer than usual–2230 words–& takes about ten minutes to read.

 The practical response for Americans who question the forward-looking strength of the US dollar is just to buy another currency.
 Europe is run almost exclusively by center-right governing coalitions right now, so you can trust your money to them.
 Or maybe since all Europeans are socialists by definition you’d prefer to trust your money to the Canadian or British governments.
 You can buy Korean won or Australian dollars or Brazilian reals.
 You can even go out and buy actual bars of gold. …But whatever you do, don’t entrust your money to promises by the North Carolina state government to give you gold in the future.
 That’s just a sucker move that’s going to leave you get stuck holding the bag next time there’s a budget crisis.

 I would not expect a new North Carolina dollar to catch on unless people begin to trust the North Carolina government more than the US federal government.
 I certainly don’t.
-Throughout history, whenever a crisis came, governments suspended the gold standard.
+Throughout history, whenever a crisis came, governments suspended the gold standard (or silver standard).
 It happened in the US during the revolutionary war, the civil war, and the great depression.
 Just to give a sense of how it worked, consider WWI.
 When the war began in Europe it created a financial crisis that spread to the US, so the US suspended the gold standard in July 1914 to deal with it.
 Then when the financial system stabilized, the gold standard was re-established in December 1914 until September 1917 when the US entered the war and gold exports were banned until June 1919 when the US resumed the full gold standard until 1933 when the US left the gold standard again and never went back.

 …recovery from the Great Depression does not begin until countries give up on the… gold-standard… Those countries that have central banks willing to print up enough money so that people are willing to spend it–it is when you adopt such policies that your economy begins to recover.
 If you don’t, you become France, which sticks to the gold standard all the way up to 1937, and never gets a recovery.
 When World War II begins, Nazi Germany’s production–equal to France’s in 1933–had doubled between 1933 and 1939.
 French production had fallen by 15%.

-The following graph shows the price of gold.
-Pay attention to the red line which shows the real value of gold.
-If gold=money, then a rise in the gold price is deflation and a fall in the price of gold is inflation.
+The red line in the following graph shows the real price of gold.
+On the gold standard the value of gold would equal the value of money, so a rise in the gold price would be deflation and a fall in the price of gold would be inflation.
 There would have been extreme deflation in the 1973 and 1979 on a gold standard and then hyperinflation in the mid 1970s and early 1980s.